Friendship Highway from China to Nepal is one of the best overland journeys on Earth

 How long is the Friendship Highway?

 The road, also known as the Friendship Highway, is 753 km (467 miles) long running from the capital of Tibet, Lhasa, to the Chinese/Nepalese border between Zhangmu and Kodari.
+It's part of the China National Highway 318 (G318), the longest highway in the country.
 The road was opened in 1967, but Nepal closed the border to trade due to severe restrictions imposed by Beijing.
 At that time the road's sole purpose was militaristic.

 Is the Friendship Highway paved?